ganeshkbhat/which-fileextension/README.md

 # detect-fileextensions

 * detect file extensions
-* check your file extention
+* check your file extension using provided string or array
 * check if file is part of list of extension
+* detect file extension is text
+* detect file extension is binary
+* detect if file is text
-* detect
+* detect if file is binary

 ### Credits and References:

 [binaryextensions](https://www.npmjs.com/package/binaryextensions)
 [textextensions](https://www.npmjs.com/package/textextensions)